 Pro-Design Tip: Avoid picking lighting fixtures that just look good.
 Choose weatherproof housing for the lights.
 It would be disastrous to invest in lighting only to have inclement weather or frequent splashing destroy your pool lights.

-Lighting can also be effective in trees, on gazebos, or the outside walls of your house.
+Lighting can also be effective in trees, patios, on gazebos, or the outside walls of your house.
 This illuminates the dangerous areas while avoiding fixtures within close proximity to the pool.

 Additional Pool Lighting Tips: